SababaSec/ctf-writeups/2019/CSAW-RED/pwn/Seashore/README.md

 ## Solution

 Running [`checksec`](https://en.kali.tools/all/?tool=206) on the binary shows that the NX bit (no-execute) is turned off, which means that we are allowed to execute code on the stack.
-So, we can use a stack overflow to inject shellcode which will execute `execve(/bin/sh)`.
+So, we can use a stack overflow to inject shellcode which will run `execve("/bin/sh")`.

 [Python script](solver.py)